Name

 Use with leftprotport and leftsubnets

-Compatibile with libreswan version 4, a simple leftsubnet (specifying a single network prefix and netmask) may be combined with leftprotoport and leftsubnets.
+Compatible with libreswan version 4, a simple leftsubnet (specifying a single network prefix and netmask) may be combined with leftprotoport and leftsubnets.
 Anything more complicated should be converted to use the selector syntax.

 leftsubnets